Lightmatter/django-hydra/README.md

 These both do pretty much what they say, however here is an expanded list of what each will do when run:

 * Create a poetry/direnv virtual environment
-* install python and js requirements (dev and regular) via poetry and yarn
+* install python and js requirements (dev and regular) via poetry and npm (or optionally yarn)
-* Yarn install requirements
 * Create a database
 * Run the django migrations
 * Setup git